danielscholl/infra-azure-provisioning/docs/faq.md

 ## What AAD Items are created by the central resource template?
 * osdu-mvp-crxxx-xxxx-app – An AD application that defines the OSDU Environment created.

+## What type of SSL certificate is used by default?
+The current architecture by default uses a certificate manager by [Jet Stack]( https://github.com/jetstack/cert-manager) that automatically provisions certificates into the Application Gateway and currently is configured with 2 Issuers.
+“Lets Encrypt Staging” and “Lets Encrypt Production”.
+Future tasks will validate a process for a Bring Your Own Certificate.

 # Infrastructure Provisioning Walkthroughs

 ## Can someone show me how they set up OSDU on Azure?